writeinstar/CRT_training_script/exercise-9-test-execution-parameters/README.md

 # Learning Objectives

+- Understand Test Suites (files and directories)
 - Differentiate Development from Regression executions
-- Understand Test Suites (files and directories)
 - Using Tags and tag patterns
 - Execution parameters (test name, tags, or suites)

-# Differentiate Development from Regression executions
+# Understand Test Suites (files and directories)

 1. Create a new empty suite **exercise 9 test execution parameters**

 2. Create a folder in the root named **exercise-9-test-execution-parameters**

+3. In folder **exercise-9-test-execution-parameters**, create a new folder named **US-00001**

+4. In folder **US-00001**, create file US-00001.robot and copy the contents from here [US-00001.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/50a73e34b4a5a70df04463af665d8213d1278604/exercise-9-test-execution-parameters/US-00001/US-00001.robot)

-3. In this folder, create a new folder named **regression**
+4. In folder **exercise-9-test-execution-parameters**, create a new folder named **regression**

-4. In this folder, create file accounts.robot and copy the contents from here [accounts.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/e192ef391cfce07ce872a5e9757e50d783e79ee9/exercise-9-test-execution-parameters/regression/accounts.robot)
+5. In folder **regression**, create file accounts.robot and copy the contents from here [accounts.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/e192ef391cfce07ce872a5e9757e50d783e79ee9/exercise-9-test-execution-parameters/regression/accounts.robot)

-5. In this folder, create file leads.robot and copy the contents from here [leads.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/e192ef391cfce07ce872a5e9757e50d783e79ee9/exercise-9-test-execution-parameters/regression/leads.robot)
+6. In folder **regression**, create file leads.robot and copy the contents from here [leads.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/e192ef391cfce07ce872a5e9757e50d783e79ee9/exercise-9-test-execution-parameters/regression/leads.robot)

-6. In this folder, create a new folder named **nested**
+7. In folder **regression**, create a new folder named **nested**

-7. In this folder, create file leads.robot and copy the contents from here [opportunities.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/582f5c6ce20adf223d58b2f12f3b97073e7f93c0/exercise-2-consulting-libraries/libraries.robot)
+8. In this **nested** folder, create file opportunities.robot and copy the contents from here [opportunities.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/50a73e34b4a5a70df04463af665d8213d1278604/exercise-9-test-execution-parameters/regression/nested/opportunities.robot)

-4. Use Big Live Test button and run step by step test case Consult Libraries

-# Understand Test Suites (files and directories)
+# Differentiate Development from Regression executions

 1. In the folder **exercise-2-consulting-libraries**, open file libraries.robot